Rakesh Sharma: Post-retirement

 Sharma retired as a wing commander and later joined Hindustan Aeronautics Limited (HAL) in 1987, serving as the chief test pilot in the HAL Nashik Division until 1992, before moving on to Bangalore to work as HAL's chief test pilot.
 Sharma retired from flying in 2001.

 Military awards and decorations

 Sharma was conferred the honour of the Hero of the Soviet Union upon his return from space.
 He remains to date the only Indian to have been conferred this honour.
 India also conferred its highest peacetime gallantry award, the 'Ashoka Chakra', on him and the two Soviet members of his mission, Malyshev and Strekalov.

 The citation for the Ashoka Chakra reads as follows:

 Ribbon bar

 Personal life

-Sharma married Madhu.
+Sharma married Madhu Sharma.
 His son, Kapil, is a film director, while his daughter, Krittika, is a media artist.

 Popular culture

-A biographical Hindi-language film titled, Saare Jahaan Se Achcha (formerly "Salute"), is under pre-production since 2018.
+A biographical Hindi-language film titled Saare Jahaan Se Achcha (formerly Salute), is under pre-production since 2018.